jasonumiker/eks-quickstart/README.md

 If you set `deploy_vpn` to `True` in `eks_cluster.py` then the template will deploy a Client VPN.

-You'll also need to create client and server certificates and upload them to ACM by following these instructions - https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#mutual.
-Then you update `ekscluster.py` with the certificate ARNs.
+Note that you'll also need to create client and server certificates and upload them to ACM by following these instructions - https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#mutual - and update `ekscluster.py` with the certificate ARNs for this to work.

 Once it has created your VPN you then need to configure the client: